AntoniaSophia/CarND-LaneLines-P1/Solution/P1_writeup_Antonia.md

 Unfortunately I had no time to investigate this further but I'm sure that the latter can happen easily.

+One last issue is visible in the video ![Yellow Annotated][video2]: I have two red nearly horizontal beams coming in only 2 frames (in the middle and at the end of the video).
+No time to identify the reason for this - if I had a simple way of getting exactly this frame as picture I would further drill down the problem....

 ###3.
 Suggest possible improvements to your pipeline